 First-time applicants for licensure as Waterworks and Wastewater Works Operators may apply some training to the experience requirements necessary to qualify.
 The list of specialized training programs/courses provides information about the specific amount of training credits (TCs) that may be used to substitute for up to half of the required experience for Class 1, Class 2, and Class 3 Waterworks or Wastewater Works Operator licenses.

 Existing licensees (waterworks operators, wastewater works operators, and onsite sewage system professionals) are required to complete continuing education courses as a condition of license renewal.
-The number of hours required depends on the type of license.
+Board regulations outline the number of hours required depending on the type of license.

 For DPOR news, visit the Press Releases page.